Waltberry/JSON_Schema--Project/README.md

 # What is a JSON schema
-JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
+JSON Schema is a vocabulary that allows you to annotate and validate JSON documents. it defines the structure of a JSON message, can be used to validate a JSON message or API request and response in JSON format.

 # Benefits
 1. Describes your existing data format(s).